What’s behind Syria’s return to the Arab League?

 In recent years, several Arab countries moved towards reestablishing diplomatic ties, most notably the United Arab Emirates in 2018.
 Jordan and Syria reopened their borders in 2021.
 Last month, Saudi Arabia and Syria announced they are moving to reopen embassies and resume flights.

 The devastating Feb.
 6 earthquake that hit Syria and Turkey also sped up rapprochement, bringing sympathy for Syria.
-More than 6,000 were killed in Syria and hundreds of thousands lost their homes.
+More than 6,000 people were killed in Syria and hundreds of thousands lost their homes.
 Senior officials from once-hostile countries visited Damascus for the first time in over a decade and sent planeloads of aid.

-Approaching Assad under the pretext of the humanitarian crisis was a less controversial way to continue an improving of ties that was already underway.
+Approaching Assad under the pretext of the humanitarian crisis was a less controversial way to continue improving ties.

 Another boost was the Chinese-brokered deal to reestablish ties between Saudi Arabia and regional rival Iran, which is encouraging them to de-escalate conflicts like Syria and Yemen.